joshschmelzle/lswifi/STYLEGUIDE.md

 The following flake8 extensions should be used:

- - [flake8-comprehensions](https://github.com/adamchainz/flake8-comprehensions) plugin should be used to help write better list/set/dict copmrehensions.
+- [flake8-comprehensions](https://github.com/adamchainz/flake8-comprehensions) plugin should be used to help write better list/set/dict comprehensions.

 class design
 ------------

 Implement `__repr__` for any class you implement.
-TODO: is this needed?

 Implement `__str__` if you think it would be useful to have a string version which errs on the side of readability.